teahaz/teahaz-server/dev/devlog.md

 ill write here whenever the fuck it pleases me usually something about what im working on, what i recently finished, or random thoughts that are important (maybe)

+# 31 jan 2021

+## username vs userId
+this refers back to an entry with the same name on jan 30

+userid should be either username or email depending on server settings for more lax servers it could be just a username, but if a server wants to verify all its users then it has to be and email address

+i want to implement it so that even if there is an email given the username is still present so users can find eachothers permanent names

+it should be the users choice whether he/she logs in with a username or a password

 # 30 jan 2021
 ## logs
 currently logs are an utter mess